vcilabs/touchpoint-kit-ios/README.md

 // Valid values are: na1, na2, eu1, eu2, ap2, ap3
 let podName = TouchPointPods.eu2

+// The locale is an optional parameter you can provide
+// It will indicate the language your activity is displayed to the user in
+// as long as that activity has been distributed with said language.
+// If not or no locale is provided, your activity will be displayed in English.
+// This same language logic applies to the banner text, should you have
+// an activity which is of type Banner
+// Valid values are: 'AR', 'ZH', 'EN', 'FR', 'DE', 'ID', 'IT', 'JA', 'KO', 'PL', 'PT', 'RU', 'ES', 'TH', 'TR', 'VI' let locale = 'EN'

 // These are the Screens and Screen Components in your mobile app that you
 // designate as being able to render Touchpoint activities. let screenComponents = [